 In Denmark the recreational Baltic salmon fishery is almost entirely trolling.
 The data collection is carried out through a combination of on-site and off-site surveys, including information from competitions and individual anglers.
-A recent project has been aiming at obtaining knowledge of these survey methodologies for collecting catch and effort data from the trolling fishery (www.rekrea-fisk.dk/erglish).
+A recent project has been aiming at obtaining knowledge of these survey methodologies for collecting catch and effort data from the trolling fishery (www.rekrea-fisk dk/english).
 The off-site part is a recall based Internet questionnaire survey targeting both passive and angling licence holders with a valid 1-year license (Sparrevohn and Storr-Paulsen, 2012).
 This survey runs on a biannual basis and has annually ca. 5000 respondents.
 Self-reporting is also made possible after each fishing trip, either by using a smartphone app or by filling in a questionnaire.
 The on-site part is a combination of access-point surveys, where a staff member interviews anglers returning to harbour after a fishing trip (getting catch data), and camera surveillance used in three harbours on the Island Bornholm for estimating total effort in terms of boat trips/hours at sea.
-The ratio between number of trips from the camera survey (census) and the self-reporting survey is used to extrapolate effort from other harbours with only the self-reporting option.
+The ratio between number of trips from the camera survey (census) and the self-reporting option.

 The recreational salmon fishery in Estonia is carried out as trolling, coastal gillnetting and river fishery.
 Recreational salmon and sea trout angling is allowed in rivers Narva, Purtse, Selja, Valgejõgi, Jägala, Vääna (since 2007) and Pirita.
 The fishery is controlled by licences and with regulations on effort in terms of length of nets (standard length of a net is 70 m).
 Licences are distributed annually.
-Estimates of river catches are from broodstock fishery and anglers questionnaires.
+Estimates of river catches are from brood-stock fishery and anglers questionnaires.